 1965 – 1985

-During this period, a significant transformation of the logo took place, as the designers lengthened the oval, added two edging stripes to it, and changed the lettering font.
+During this period, the logo underwent a significant transformation: designers elongated the oval, added two outlining stripes, and changed the inscription font.

 1985 – today

-The current version of the logo looks like the complete opposite of all the previous versions.
-To do this, the developers just swapped the colors: red turned white and vice versa.
-They also removed the double border and drew one wide stripe around the oval.
+The current version of the logo looks opposite to all previous versions.
+The developers swapped the colors: red became white, and vice versa.
+They also removed the double frame and drew one wide stripe around the oval.

 Font and Colors

-The current label of the world-famous corporation appeared in 2011 and has not yet been modernized.
-It is a clear oval, outlined along the contour by a bright red stripe.
-The company’s name is painted in the same color, which is located inside the ellipse on a light background.
+The current label of the globally renowned corporation was introduced in 2011 and has not been updated since.
+It represents a clear oval outlined by a bright red stripe.
+The company’s name is painted in the same color, located inside the oval on a light background.

-The basic idea of the logo is modernity, relevance, novelty.
-Therefore, it has a simple visual range, a dynamic color scheme, a clear reference to purity.
-The fonts are simple, sans serif, which gives the word the necessary clarity and stability.
+The main idea of the logo is modernity, relevance, and novelty.
+Therefore, it has a simple visual sequence, a dynamic color scheme, and a clear reference to purity.
+The fonts are simple sans-serif, giving the word the necessary clarity and stability.